lee2sman/panblog/README.md

 All posts should be placed in the specified posts directory with the file name formatted in YYYY-MM-DD-title-name.md.

 All non-post pages can be placed in the pages directory.
 By default, these pages will be built but won't be linked from any other page.
 Pages must be manually linked from other pages such as your site's home page, in templates/site_template.html or maybe a navigation bar in templates/header.html.
+There are examples included in the default template pages.

 Place css stylesheet(s) in the themes directory.
 Place templates in the templates directory.
 Place your images in the images asset directory.